 - Permanent dwellings

 - Humans of the New Stone Age (Neolithic) were skilled farmers who settled in villages.
-They lived in houses built of wood, wattle, and daub (a mixture of clay, mud, dung, and hey stuck), and of stones.
+They lived in houses built of wood, wattle, daub (a mixture of clay, mud, dung, and hey stuck), and stones.
 Their houses had shelves, beds, and fireplaces.

 8. How Did Stone Age People Live – Stone Age Man Lifestyle

-- The lifestyle of the Old Stone Age (Paleolithic) people was simple and they had basically two things to do; to hunt and gather food and to protect themselves from the wild animals and beasts.
+- The lifestyle of the Old Stone Age (Paleolithic) people was simple and they had two things to do; to hunt and gather food and to protect themselves from the wild animals and beasts.